-If you already have a clear understanding of narrative craft and want to focus solely on plot, you can skip the first two courses and just enroll in Novel Writing Master Class 3: PLOTTING THE NOVEL: How to Plot a Novel That Sells.
+If you already have a clear understanding of narrative craft and want to focus solely on plot, you can enroll in Novel Writing Master Class 3: PLOTTING THE NOVEL.

 If you have any questions about how the classes work or which one is right for you, please send an email to [email protected] and I'll get back to you right away!

 PreviewIs your situation novel-worthy?
 (Video) (4:04)

 PreviewWhat You Need to Know Before You Begin Your Novel (Video) (5:34)

 StartLesson 1: Novel Beginnings - A Juggling Act